The Future of Liberalism in America: Eugene McCarthy lecture recordings

 Collection consists of 1/4 inch reel-to-reel audio tape recordings.

-The New School's Adult Division (continuing education) Spring 1973 course catalog advertised a series of six lectures by former U.S. senator from Minnesota, Eugene J. McCarthy, who was appointed Adlai E. Stevenson Professor of Political Science at the New School for Social Research in January 1973.
+The New School's Adult Division (continuing education) Spring 1973 course catalog advertised a series of six lectures by the former United States senator from Minnesota, Eugene J. McCarthy, who was appointed Adlai E. Stevenson Professor of Political Science at the New School for Social Research in January 1973.

 The last two advertised lectures, originally scheduled for March 7 and March 14 are absent from The New School Archives collection of recordings.
 New School Archives staff do not know if those lectures were never held, or if they were not recorded, or if they were recorded and tape reels were lost.